Written By Nik Koulogeorge

 It is okay to want to be compensated as well as or better than an under-performing peer, but make that case for yourself or choose to walk out the door.
 You don't have to settle, but you don't need to bring someone else down.
 Ever.

 An example of this is the panic most feel when they are about to miss a bus or train.
 We see these people running frantically through the airport or train station.
 If they make it, they can rest easy.
 If they don't, the panic multiplies over and over again. . . plus now they are sweaty.
 I read about this in a book titled Black Swan by Nassim Taleb.

 I no longer rush to work, meetings, or to catch plans.
-In most cases, I have become better and organizing myself and my time to get places on time.
-If I still miss my flight, at least I didn’t send my cortisol (stress hormone) levels skyrocketing in the process.
+In most cases, I have become better at organizing myself and getting places on time.
+If I still miss my flight, at least I didn't send my cortisol (stress hormone) levels skyrocketing in the process.
 Stress leads to an early death.